Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-01/readme.md

 ===

-# Task 3: Azure Migrate Project creation
+# Task 3: Provision Azure Migrate and create a new project

 ## Introduction

-In this task, you will start the Azure Migration Project in the Azure Portal and run the script necessary to create all the needed resource in Azure for the migration.
+In this task, you will run a PowerShell script in the Azure Cloud Shell to provision a new instance of Azure Migration and create a new Azure Migrate Project in the Azure Portal.

 ## Description

-In this task, you will execute a script a Cloud Shell session in the Azure Portal to generate all the needed resources, then create the Azure Migrate Project
+In this task, you will execute a script a Cloud Shell session in the Azure Portal to generate all the needed resources, then create a new Azure Migrate Project.

 ## Success criteria

-- You can execute the script successfully in the Cloud shell of the Azure Portal.
+- You have executed the script in Azure Cloud shell and provisioned an Azure Migrate service.
-- You can create a new Azure Migrate Project in the Azure Portal.
+- You have created a new Azure Migrate Project in the Azure Portal.

 ## Learning resources